MarceloDeLaBarrera/test-capitaria/README.md

 _5.- To fill the database with the data used on this project for test, you can run THIS on the Project Directory:_

 ```
-python manage.py loaddata .\core\fixtures\database.json
+python manage.py loaddata python manage.py loaddata database.json

-Note: Also, if the last one doesn't works, you can try: " python manage.py loaddata " or " python manage.py loaddata database.json " should be find the file, because django search on fixtures directories.
+Note: Also, if the last one doesn't works, you can try: " .\core\fixtures\database.json " should be find the file, because django search on fixtures directories.
 ```

 _6. Finally, run server on your local machine._